-Note: AU, CR, I, P, NP, TC, W, and WF are used on the Academic Record but have no point values and are not computed in the Cumulative Grade Point Average (CGPA) .
-"C" is the minimum grade in the General Education Program.
+Note: AU, CR, I, P, NP, TC, W, WNP, and WP are used on the Academic Record but have no point values and are not computed in the Cumulative Grade Point Average (CGPA).
+A minimum passing grade is required for each course and varies by program.